Lower Bounds on Learning Pauli Channels with Individual Measurements: Introduction

 \paragraph{Related work} Learning Pauli channels has been considered in different settings. \cite{flammia2020efficient} provides an algorithm for learning Pauli channels in $\ell_2$-norm using $\Tilde{\cO}( d/\eps^2)$ measurements.
 This implies an upper bound of $\Tilde{\cO}( d^3/\eps^2)$ for learning Pauli channel in $\ell_1$-norm.
-For completeness, we reproduce this argument in App.~\ref{app: flammia-alg}.
-In this article, we address an open question posed in \cite{flammia2020efficient} about a lower bound for learning Pauli channels.
-In particular we show that the algorithm of \cite{flammia2020efficient} is optimal up to logarithmic factors.
-Moreover, learning a Pauli channel in $\ell_\infty$-norm was shown to be solved with $\tilde{\Theta}(1/\eps^2)$ measurements in \cite{flammia2021pauli} and this is optimal up to logarithmic factors.
-The previous settings did not allow for ancillas.
+This article addresses an open question posed in \cite{flammia2020efficient} about a lower bound for learning Pauli channels.
+As previously discussed, we show that the algorithm of \cite{flammia2020efficient} is optimal up to logarithmic factors.
+Moreover, learning a Pauli channel in $\ell_\infty$-norm was shown to be solvable with $\tilde{\Theta}(1/\eps^2)$ measurements in \cite{flammia2021pauli} and this is optimal up to logarithmic factors.
+These algorithms do not use an ancilla system.
 The work of \cite{chen2022quantum} shows an exponential separation between allowing and not allowing ancilla for estimating the Pauli eigenvalues in $\ell_\infty$-norm.
-Using the Parseval–Plancherel identity, their upper bound can be translated to learning in $\ell_1$-norm with an $n$-qubit ancilla assisted algorithm using $\tilde{\cO}(d^2/\eps^2)$ measurements.
-However, our lower bounds don't apply in this setting since we only consider ancilla-free strategies.
-We also note that~\cite{chen2022quantum} shows a lower bound of $\Omega(d^{\frac{1}{3}}/\eps^{2})$ measurements to learn the eigenvalues of $\mathcal{P}$ in the adaptive setting up to $\eps$ in $\ell_\infty$-norm and $\Omega(d/\eps^{2})$ in the non-adaptive setting.
+Using the Parseval–Plancherel identity, their upper bound can be translated to learning in $\ell_1$-norm with an $n$-qubit ancilla assisted algorithm using $\tilde{\cO}(d^2/\eps^2)$ measurements. {The upper bound ${\cO}(d^2/\eps^2)$ for the $\ell_1$-norm can be achieved through Bell sampling \cite{flammia2021pauli}.} However, our lower bounds do not apply in this setting since we only consider ancilla-free strategies.
+We also note that~\cite{chen2022quantum} shows a lower bound of $\Omega(d^{\frac{1}{3}}/\eps^{2})$ { individual measurements} to learn the eigenvalues of $\mathcal{P}$ in the adaptive setting up to $\eps$ in $\ell_\infty$-norm and $\Omega(d/\eps^{2})$ in the non-adaptive setting.
 However, this is a different figure of merit than the one we consider.
+Moreover, one could argue that the diamond norm, which to the best of our knowledge was not considered before this work, provides the strongest and operationally motivated definition of learning a channel, as it is again in direct analogy with the trace distance for states~\cite{watrous2018theory,chen2022tight}.